MicrosoftDocs/azure-docs/articles/machine-learning/batch-inference/how-to-secure-batch-endpoint.md

 ## Securing batch endpoints

 All the batch endpoints created inside of secure workspace are deployed as private batch endpoints by default.
-Not further configuration is required.
+No further configuration is required.

 > [!IMPORTANT]
 > When working on a private link-enabled workspaces, batch endpoints can be created and managed using Azure Machine Learning studio.
 However, they can't be invoked from the UI in studio.
 Please use the Azure ML CLI v2 instead for job creation.
 For more details about how to use it see [Invoke the batch endpoint to start a batch scoring job](how-to-use-batch-endpoint.md#invoke-the-batch-endpoint-to-start-a-batch-scoring-job).